Thursday, April 23, 2026

 What is Product Traceability?

-- Safety – consumers have a right to know what they’re buying and where their food comes from.
-It’s also beneficial for companies, as they can reduce their risk of liability by being able to prove that they comply with various regulations at every stage of production.
+• Safety – Consumers have the right to know what they’re buying and where their food comes from.
+Additionally, companies benefit by reducing liability risks, as they can prove compliance with regulations at every production stage.

 How does ERP facilitate product traceability?